codegenome/cg_common/README.md

 environment.

  * options:
-   * `staging_msg`: string appended on another line in the tag when in staging environment.
+   * `:staging_msg`: string appended on another line in the tag when in staging environment.

 ### `link_to_cg_feedback(name, html_options = {})`